Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Materials and Methods

+In this section we explain in detail the methodology employed in this paper, comprising the factors present in our experimental design, the hardware/software infrastructure used to run the experiments, the statistical design of the experiments, the datasets employed, and the deep-learning models evaluated.

-Our first --- and more practical --- goal is an exhaustive evaluation of ten factors involved in designing deep learning models (Table~\ref{tab:factors}).
+Our first --- and more practical --- goal is an exhaustive evaluation of the design of deep-learning models for skin lesion analysis.
+We focused on ten hyperparameters (a choice motivated by their importance in existing literature, as explained in Section~\ref{sec:sota}).
+Each of those hyperparameters becomes a factor in our experimental design (Table~\ref{tab:factors}).

-Most of those factors are not particular to melanoma detection, but are relevant for all image classifiers using deep learning.
-However, a preoccupation with resolution (c), augmentation customization (d), and segmentation (f) makes more sense for melanoma detection --- or at least for medical images in general --- than for general-purpose tasks, like ImageNet.
+Most of those factors are not particular to skin lesion analysis, but are relevant for all image classifiers using deep learning.
+However, a preoccupation with resolution (c), augmentation customization (d), and segmentation (f) makes more sense for skin lesion analysis --- or at least for medical images in general --- than for general-purpose tasks, like ImageNet.

-Our second, more philosophical, goal is discussing methodological issues in the design and evaluation of classification models, especially those which, like melanoma detection, aim at medical applications.
+Our second, more philosophical, goal is discussing methodological issues in the design and evaluation of classification models, especially those which, like skin lesion analysis, aim at medical applications.
 We are far from the first to point out~\cite{salzberg1997comparing,torralba2011unbiased} that the common practice of meta-optimizing a technique on the same test set used to evaluate the technique leads to over-optimistic results.
 In this paper, we showcase that effect as we cross-analyze the results in five different test sets.